Proclamation of the People's Republic of China: Aftermath

 The Republic of China retreated to the island of Taiwan by December 1949.
 The CCP remains the sole ruling party of China, officially the People's Republic of China (PRC), since October 1, 1949.
 The PRC officially claims Taiwan as its 23rd province as Taiwan Province, People's Republic of China in its constitution.
 The People's Republic of China on mainland China and Republic of China on Taiwan both officially claim to be the legitimate government of all China.
 No armistice or peace treaty has ever been signed over the Chinese Civil War.

+Shortly after the proclamation occurred, the Soviet Union and other communist states were the first to recognize the PRC.
+Moreover, many Western countries, including the United States, initially continued to recognize the move of the ROC to Taiwan as the legitimate government of China.
+Following the proclamation, the PRC moved quickly to consolidate its power from the ROC and began nationalizing industries.